dhruvg415/DS340Project/README.md

 # DS340Project

-This project explores different deep learning methods to analyze historical and current basketball player data and come up with positional rankings for the 2024 fantasy basketball season.
+This project employs the use of an LSTM model to analyze historical and current basketball player data and come up with positional rankings for the 2024 fantasy basketball season.